 A deposit is due at the time of reservation.
-Beginning in 2019, an additional 5% charge will be applied when your reservation is made to offset new fees mandated by the National Park Service and National Forest Service.
+For all treks, an additional 5% charge will be applied when your reservation is made to offset new fees mandated by the National Park Service and National Forest Service.
 Balance payments are due 60 days prior to your event, and will be drafted automatically when due for participants with payment methods on file.

 Our trips are open to all over the age of 18.
 All youth under 18 years of age may participate in an outing with parent consent; participants must weigh at least 75lbs.
 Some exceptions may apply, please contact us for details.